 For those who didn’t get a chance to go, Aspen was a fantastic little pop up wine speakeasy.
 Yes, ‘pop up wine speakeasy’ weren’t words we’d naturally sling together, but the man behind Diogenes the Dog, the excellently named Sunny Hodge, made it work.

 Hodge, it should be noted, is apparently obsessed with philosophy.
-So much so that the new wine bar he’s opening, Aspen & Meursault, isn’t even named after the wine Meursault.
+So much so that his new wine bar, Aspen & Meursault, isn’t even named after the wine Meursault.
 It’s named after the main character in Albert Camus’ existential classic The Stranger.
 And as for the Aspen bit?
 Apparently that’s a reference to the mind-pretzeling notion that all Aspen trees make up “the second largest living organism in the world, all sharing a common root system”.
-You know, like Avatar.

 That’s his own personal philosophy.